jongfranco/SwedishCovid19Models/README.md

 Our goal is not to point out one, "best" model but to get strength in numbers, i.e. by seeing a number of different models and approaches and their predictions this can, taken together, help inform policy and decisions.

+We also point to some good, external sites below that can give a general, graphical overview of the current state of the pandemic.
+Our focus is on models and predictions, though.

 We invite everyone to contribute by building on or helping improve our models and information.

+## Graphs and overviews

+The current best graphical overview of the COVID-19 pandemic can, in our view, be found in the graphs and analysis from OurWorldInData so we [refer you there](https://flip.it/h.wzvd).
+A similar, graphical "tracker" for key data for Sweden was also recently added [here](https://c19.se/) and the more "official" one from Folkhälsomyndigheten [can be found here](https://experience.arcgis.com/experience/09f821667ce64bf7be6f9f87457ed9aa).

 ## Models